June 7, 2022

 National CASA/GAL announces 2022 Awards of Excellence winners

-ATLANTA, Georgia – The National Court Appointed Special Advocate/Guardian ad Litem (CASA/GAL) Association for Children announced eight 2020 Awards of Excellence winners at its virtual conference today.
+SEATTLE, Wash. – The National Court Appointed Special Advocate/Guardian ad Litem (CASA/GAL) Association for Children announced eight 2022 Awards of Excellence winners during its 2022 Annual Conference on June 6, 2022.
 These awards honor volunteers, staff, judges and others who have gone above and beyond in their efforts to provide best-interest advocacy for children who have experienced abuse or neglect.

 The CASA/GAL model started more than 40 years ago, and in those decades, hundreds of thousands of committed volunteers, staff members, judges and others have made a lifelong difference to individual children.
 This year’s winners all demonstrate a commitment to the children of their communities and to the mission of National CASA/GAL.